oosmos/oosmos/README.md

 1. Draw a hierarchical state machine.

-2. Run the OOSMOS generator to generate C code in to an OOSMOS object.
+2. Run the OOSMOS code generator to generate C code into an OOSMOS object.

 3. Compile